[Added 1-7-2009 by L.L. No. 1-2009]

 Lighting along the North Buffalo Road and South Buffalo Street/Ellicott Road Architectural Overlay District shall serve to illuminate facades, signage, and landscaping.
 Illumination shall provide an adequate level of personal safety, while enhancing the aesthetic appeal of building and grounds.

-The use of shaded gooseneck style, lantern, and other style lighting fixtures relative to the particular architectural character of the building are recommended.
+The use of shaded gooseneck style, lanterns, and other style lighting fixtures relative to the particular architectural character of the building are recommended.

 The backlighting of semitransparent awnings, colored lighting, and neon lighting are not permitted.